NVizzutti/pythoncs/README.md

 (never was quite accurate enough to get me rich though, guess I needed to incorporate machine learning)

 ###Hangman
 Hangman was built as a console game and then adapted later for the web using some minimal controller logic and images to represent gameplay.
+This also ran on google app engine originally.

 ###Mastermind
-The classic game in the console, easy for a beginner to create.
+The classic game for the console, it was one of the first games I wrote in a scripting language.
+The game still functions, despite having some less than perfect implementation.